k21971/CrecelleHack/doc/variantfixes.md

 # 1.1

+## Commands
+- Add the #shout command.
+Present in many variants, but this uses the 3.7-compatible code written by aosdict/Phol En Wodan

 ## Monsters
 - Orcs have a chance to spawn with a dual axe.
 - Slightly increase chance of random spawns of unique monsters.